ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 ## Reflection on Development Process
+The development process ideation took longer than expected.
+As this was a first project - UX phases of

+Strategy - Provide a web page / design simple to navigate and use.
+The rationale is to provide a positive user experience for mental health awareness.
+This should take approx 14 hours to complete and is within the scope of expertise for coding in html and css.
+To reduce too many css classes and ids, Bootstrap ver 4 will be used to assist.
+Scope - Simple three pages with content to support mental health awareness with tips and quotes Structure - As per wireframes design.
+It is to establish a clear context for the creation of the webpage design Skeleton - Navigation, colours to elicit an emotional response for the site.
+The background image for the site is universal and dark colours may not enhance a positive outcome
+Surface - This is the actual prototype for user expectations.

 ### Final Thoughts
 The use of bootstrap was to assist with the development of standardised simple interface for end users.